 I wasn't always there.
 I actually was one of the panicky mothers the first time Tiny had a fever.
 However, after reading You Are Your Child's First Teacher by Rahima Baldwin Dancy, I changed my tune completely.

 “Childhood Fevers” is a wonderful article by Rahima Baldwin Dancy.
 It is basically an excerpt from the above mentioned book.
 It addresses how fevers can strengthen the immune system and how childhood illnesses can help a child's development.
 I highly encourage you to read it.
 I learned quite a bit!
 I especially like her discussion on how to care for an ill child.
 She gets to the heart of what matters…your child's health.

-Let’s look at fevers, how to handle them naturally (if you so choose to “handle them”), how to recognize warning signs, and when to get medical attention.
-Remember, I am NOT a medical professional so take my post as a resource only and not professional medical advice.
-Always consult your child’s doctor.
+Let's look at fevers in children, how to handle them naturally (if you so choose to “handle them”), how to recognize warning signs, and when to get medical attention.

 Naturopathic treatment is to support a fever, unless it rises too high or too quickly.
 A fever of 102.2°F (39°C) to 103°F (39.4°C) is considered the optimal defense against microbes.
 Temperatures like these also heal the body most effectively.

 Remember that fever is not a disease but rather a symptom of an illness.